ksachdeva/caf-playground/README.md

 This repository contain some examples that try to emulate real world use cases while still trying to remain simple.

+The examples are heavy commented so you can follow along the code.

 ## Install

 There are two ways to compile the examples.